LegisTree/eudr-pilot/README.md

 ## Getting Started

-First, build the docker container:
+First, build the docker container.
+If you have the Docker Desktop app you can run:

 docker-compose build